How Fit Do I Need To Be

 How Are New Zealand Hiking Trails Graded?

-Most New Zealand hiking trails are graded by the Department of Conservation, you can check out their grading system on their website.
-Some outdoor companies or commercial operators run their own grading system, making the process quite confusing if this is your first time hiking in New Zealand.
+Most New Zealand hiking trails are graded by the Department of Conservation.
+You can check out their grading system on their website.
+Some outdoor companies or commercial operators run their own grading system.
+It’s quite confusing if this is your first time hiking in New Zealand.

-Hiking trails are not graded the same as mountain bike trails, so the grading of a shared trail that might be part of the Ngā Haerenga / New Zealand Great Rides is not a good comparison to go by.
-We’ve put our best grading knowledge together into one handy guide below so you can arrive in New Zealand for your North Island guided walk feeling relaxed and excited.
+Hiking trails are not graded the same as mountain bike trails.
+The grading of a shared trail that might be part of the Ngā Haerenga / New Zealand Great Rides is not a good comparison.
+Here’s a handy guide so you can arrive for your North Island guided walk feeling prepared.

 Level 1 – Easiest

 A Level 1 hiking trail is easy.
-There’ll be very little elevation gain and the walk is likely to be less than 100 metres in length.
+Expect very little elevation gain and the walk is likely to be less than 100 metres in length.
 The trail will be very well maintained underfoot, with few trip hazards.
-Any water crossings will be bridged and you’ll most likely be able to do this walk in jandals (flip flops) or regular day shoes – hiking boots or shoes won’t be absolutely necessary.
-You can expect great drainage systems for surface water, so there’s unlikely to be any boggy sections or mud of any kind.
+Any water crossings will be bridged and you’ll be able to do this walk in jandals (flip flops) or regular day shoes.
+Hiking boots or shoes won’t be absolutely necessary.
+There should be great drainage systems for surface water.
+There’s unlikely to be any boggy sections or mud of any kind.
 Parts of the trail may even be hard surface paving or asphalt.

-The track will be really clearly marked, in fact you may be able to see a significant distance ahead of you as there’ll be no ridges or valleys to negotiate.
-There’s likely to be a form of public bathroom facility within easy reach, either in the carpark at the trail head, or positioned somewhere along the track.
+The track will be really clearly marked.
+You may be able to see a significant distance ahead of you as there’ll be no ridges or valleys to negotiate.
+Public bathroom facilities are within each reach.
+Carparks are usually at the trail head, or positioned somewhere along the track.
 The track is probably also well-lit by street signs or overhead lighting for safety.

-These kinds of tracks are often located close to towns and cities, so as to be fully accessible for urbanites, families and just those walkers wanting to give the dog a good run around.
+These kinds of tracks are often located close to towns and cities.
+Ideally they are fully accessible for urbanites, families and just those walkers wanting to give the dog a good run around.
 Being close to built up areas you can also expect great mobile phone coverage and full service for the entire duration of the walk.

 The easiest hiking trail, on a beautiful beach on Great Barrier Island, with Rakitu/Arid Island in the background